Josh Mason: 2022

 The following year, the Brit made the switch to drive for CryptoTower Racing for the 2022 season, having stated that he had "learned a lot in 2021" and that he was "really looking forward" to linking up with the team.
 He started out the campaign with three points finishes in Estoril, before a crash during the Pau Grand Prix.
 Another retirement followed at Paul Ricard, caused by a collision with Alex García, before Mason scored his first podiums in the series at Spa, finishing third in Race 1 and second in Race 3.
 At the following round, held at the Hungaroring, Mason took his first victory, winning Race 2 in dominant fashion.
 The positive momentum remained, with Mason winning once more at Imola and Monza respectively.
 He ended the season fifth in the championship standings, narrowly missing out on fourth to Frederick Lubin.

+2023

+Mason returned to the Euroformula Open in 2023 with CryptoTower Racing for a cameo appearance at Circuit de Spa-Francorchamps.
+He returned at the Hungaroring, winning the last race.

 Formula Regional

-At the start of 2023, Mason joined the 2023 Formula Regional Oceania Championship.
+At the start of 2023, Mason joined the 2023 Formula Regional Oceania Championship, driving for Kiwi Motorsport.
+He achieved one win in Manfeild, which saw him end eighth in the standings.

+FIA Formula 2 Championship

+Mason was confirmed by PHM Racing by Charouz to compete in the 2023 Formula 2 Championship at Spa-Francorchamps, replacing Brad Benavides.
+He was retained for the Zandvoort round.
+After demonstrating decent pace throughout the first two rounds, Mason was confirmed to remain with the team for the final two rounds.
+He secured a best finish of twelfth in the Monza feature race and placed 23rd in the overall standings.
+He was set to remain with team for the 2024, but plans fell through due to funding issues.

+Indy NXT

+In 2024, Mason secured a deal to race in the Indy NXT with Abel Motorsports.

+Personal life

+Mason is of Nigerian descent through his father, and both Grenadian and Trinidadian/Tobagonian descent through his mother.
+Mason grew up between Sussex and the Cayman Islands, and played both football and rugby union in his youth before chest surgery prevented him from furthering either career.